 Machine-readable ‘Product Data Templates’ will drive efficiencies in product selection and make it easier to reduce costs and carbon.

 Developed by the Construction Innovation Hub (the Hub), in partnership with the Construction Products Association (CPA), the LEXiCON project is seeking to standardise construction product information and support manufacturers in sharing product information freely across the industry.

-Detailed in a report published today, the first phase of LEXiCON sets out a methodology for the creation and ongoing management of ‘Product Data Templates’.
+Detailed in a report published on Thursday 19 May 2022, the first phase of LEXiCON sets out a methodology for the creation and ongoing management of ‘Product Data Templates’.
 By creating a consistent approach across the building industry, LEXiCON will make it easier for people to upload, categorise and compare data between products.

 The project is funded by the UK Research and Innovation’s Industrial Strategy Challenge Fund and has strong support from the industry.